Part 2 (Twin Peaks)

-"Part 2", also known as "The Return, Part 2", is the second episode of the third season of the TV series Twin Peaks.
-It was written by Mark Frost and David Lynch, directed by Lynch, and stars Kyle MacLachlan.
-"Part 2" was broadcast on Showtime along with Part 1 on May 21, 2017, and seen by an audience of 506,000 viewers in the United States.
+"Part 2", also known as "The Stars Turn and a Time Presents Itself", is the second episode of the third season of the American surrealist mystery-horror drama television series Twin Peaks.
+It was written by series creators Mark Frost and David Lynch, directed by Lynch, and stars Kyle MacLachlan.
+"Part 2" was first broadcast on Showtime, along with "Part 1", on May 21, 2017, and was seen by an audience of 506,000 viewers in the United States.
 In addition, the two episodes were shown as a feature at the 2017 Cannes Film Festival, where they received a standing ovation.
 The episode received critical acclaim.

 Plot

 Background

 The small town of Twin Peaks, Washington, has been shocked by the murder of schoolgirl Laura Palmer (Sheryl Lee) and the attempted murder of her friend Ronette Pulaski (Phoebe Augustine).
 FBI special agent Dale Cooper (Kyle MacLachlan) has been sent to the town to investigate and has discovered that the killer was Laura's father, Leland Palmer (Ray Wise), who acted while possessed by a demonic entity, Killer BOB (Frank Silva).
 At the end of the original series, BOB trapped Cooper in the Black Lodge, an extra-dimensional place, and let out Cooper's doppelgänger to use him for physical access to the world.
 25 years later, Cooper's doppelgänger roams freely through the world, with Cooper still inside the Lodge.
 Meanwhile, in New York City, Sam Colby (Benjamin Rosenfield) has been hired to observe a glass cube; when he brings Tracey Barberato (Madeline Zima) into the room and the two start having sex, a creature, the Experiment Model (Erica Aynon), appears in the glass box, breaks out of it, and slaughters them.
 In Buckhorn, South Dakota, school principal William Hastings (Matthew Lillard) is accused of murdering Ruth Davenport (Mary Stofle), the school librarian, much to the chagrin of his wife, Phyllis (Cornelia Guest).